reactjs/react.dev/content/docs/hooks-reference.md

 > We recommend using the [`exhaustive-deps`](https://github.com/facebook/react/issues/14920) rule as part of our [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks#installation) package.
 It warns when dependencies are specified incorrectly and suggests a fix.

 ### `useRef` {#useref}

+> Try the new React documentation for [`useRef`](https://beta.reactjs.org/reference/react/useRef).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 ```js
 const refContainer = useRef(initialValue);